NaturalHPC/cerulean-test-docker-images/README.rst

 This repository currently offers 9 images:

-``cerulean-test-base``
+``cerulean-fake-base``
   A base image containing SSH and a ``cerulean`` user.
 You can log in using either the password ``kingfisher``, or the private key named ``id1_rsa`` in ``cerulean_test_docker_images/container_base/.ssh/``, or the private key named ``id2_rsa`` with passphrase ``kingfisher``.

-``cerulean-test-webdav``
+``cerulean-fake-base-old``
+  Like ``cerulean-fake-base`` but with Ubuntu 18.04 rather than 22.04.

+``cerulean-fake-webdav``
-  An image based on cerulean-test-base, which has nginx installed and running, with WebDAV configured on ``/files``.
+  An image based on cerulean-fake-base, which has nginx installed and running, with WebDAV configured on ``/files``.
 You can connect on port 80 using HTTP or on port 443 using HTTPS.
 The server certificate is in ``cerulean_test_docker_images/container_base/.ssh/``.

-``cerulean-test-torque-6``
+``cerulean-fake-torque-6``
-  An image based on cerulean-test-base, which also has Torque 6 installed and running.
+  An image based on cerulean-fake-base, which also has Torque 6 installed and running.
 The virtual cluster has 4 nodes, in two queues named ``batch`` and ``debug``.
 This container must be run with the ``--cap-add SYS_RESOURCE`` option.

-``cerulean-test-slurm-16-05``
+``cerulean-fake-slurm-16-05``
-  An image based on cerulean-test-base, which also has Slurm 16.05 installed and running.
+  An image based on cerulean-fake-base, which also has Slurm 16.05 installed and running.
 The virtual cluster has 4 nodes, in two queues named ``batch`` and ``debug``.

-``cerulean-test-slurm-17-02``
+``cerulean-fake-slurm-17-02``
-  Like cerulean-test-slurm-16-05, but with Slurm 17.02.
+  Like cerulean-fake-slurm-16-05, but with Slurm 17.02.

-``cerulean-test-slurm-17-11``
+``cerulean-fake-slurm-17-11``
-  Like cerulean-test-slurm-16-05, but with Slurm 17.11.
+  Like cerulean-fake-slurm-16-05, but with Slurm 17.11.

-``cerulean-test-slurm-18-08``
+``cerulean-fake-slurm-18-08``
-  Like cerulean-test-slurm-16-05, but with Slurm 18.08.
+  Like cerulean-fake-slurm-16-05, but with Slurm 18.08.

-``cerulean-test-slurm-19-05``
+``cerulean-fake-slurm-19-05``
-  Like cerulean-test-slurm-16-05, but with Slurm 19.05.
+  Like cerulean-fake-slurm-16-05, but with Slurm 19.05.

-``cerulean-test-slurm-20-02``
+``cerulean-fake-slurm-20-02``
-  Like cerulean-test-slurm-16-05, but with Slurm 20.02.
+  Like cerulean-fake-slurm-16-05, but with Slurm 20.02.

-``cerulean-test-slurm-20-11``
+``cerulean-fake-slurm-20-11``
-  Like cerulean-test-slurm-16-05, but with Slurm 20.11.
+  Like cerulean-fake-slurm-16-05, but with Slurm 20.11.

+``cerulean-fake-slurm-flaky``
+  Like cerulean-fake-slurm-17-11, but kills ssh connections regularly.

 Note that these images are not entirely stable on purpose, they will be rebuilt from time to time with the latest libraries.
 It's all within a single version of